-In a fire or other emergency situation, the Nurse Manager is the Incident Manager (IM).
+In a fire or other emergency situation, the Manager in Charge is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest that is kept in the Emergency kit in the closet, office area. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN, ADOC to assume duties. - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
-Charge Nurse from unit 1A-red, Charge Nurse from unit 2A-yellow, Charge Nurse from unit 2B-green. - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
-To be determined in accordance with available T.M. - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
-The Payroll Coordinator to assume these duties. - 9) Assign a team member as Runner to be a communication link for updates.
+- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest/label so you are easily identified (available at reception). - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+See duties of TN. - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
+(1A RPN = red, 2A RPN = yellow, 3A RPN = green). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
+(CSAs and Programs team to accompany residents to relocation areas). - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
+(Scheduling Coordinator/Reception). - 9) Assign a team member as Runner to be a communication link for updates.
 In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages.
-The Office Manager to assume these duties. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.).
-The Resident and Family Experience Coordinator will assume these duties. - 11) Assign a team member in each RHA to account for all residents in their RHA.
-The Charge Nurse on their assigned units will perform these duties. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
-The Director of Resident's Programs to assume these duties. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out.
-P.S.W. assignment B, and Activation Aides to assume these duties. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) The Maintenance Aide to assume these duties. - 15) Ensure all areas are secure and all duties are complete.
+(Dietary staff if available, PSW if no dietary available). - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
+(4A RPN) - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
+(Team A PSW or designate). - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
+(RFEC or PSW if RFEC not available). - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out (Dietary team member or PSW if dietary not available). - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) (maintenance team member or CSA). - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed (available registered staff and/or PSW when whole community is evacuated). - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s).
+(1 RPN to accompany when residents have been moved to evacuation site).

-- 16) Proceed to triage area to assist with treatment of injured residents as directed. - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s).
-The Charge Nurses will be responsible to bring the MAR books down from their assigned units and give them to the A.D.O.C. for transportation. - 18) Complete Incident Manager Evacuation Checklist.
+18) Complete Incident Manager Evacuation Checklist.